katierose1029/gsoc_blog/_posts/2017-07-21-Artist-with-traits-cont.markdown

 * question the picker: it can be either a [None|float|boolean|callable] yet there is no logic like transform or clippath
     * in traits, does this need to be like clippath?
     * checking for either none float, boolean, callable?
     * contains accepts a callable function
+* method resolution order